National Trust for Historic Preservation: Advocacy

-The National Trust’s advocacy arm works to effect policy at the local, state, and federal level.
+The National Trust's advocacy arm works to effect policy at the local, state, and federal level.
 Current advocacy priorities are:

 Historic Tax Credit (HTC)

 The Historic Tax Credit (HTC) is the federal tax credit program that incentivizes the rehabilitation of historic buildings.
 The HTC, which has rehabilitated more than 38,700 buildings and leveraged about $106 billion in private investment nationwide, is in danger of being eliminated in current budget-balancing discussions in Congress.

 Federal transportation legislation

 The federal Department of Transportation Act of 1966 included Section 4(f), which stipulates that planners must develop projects that protect or avoid historic resources.
 However, Section 4(f) is periodically challenged through the transportation reauthorization process, most recently during the consideration of MAP-21.
 Due to work by preservationists, Section 4(f) remains intact.

 Public lands

 The National Trust advocates for the preservation of historic and cultural resources on federal public lands, partnering with the Bureau of Land Management, the Forest Service, and the National Park Service.
 The National Trust supported the Green Mountain Lookout Heritage Protection Act, a bill that would prevent the United States Forest Service from removing a building from the Glacier Peak Wilderness Area in Washington State unless the agency determines that the structure is unsafe for visitors.
-The National Trust stating that it was "pleased that Congress has acted to protect this historically significant and locally cherished landmark.
+The National Trust stated that it was "pleased that Congress has acted to protect this historically significant and locally cherished landmark.
 With this vote, the House joins the Senate in affirming that the preservation of this historic resource is compatible with wilderness protection."